 Guy Fawkes Day also called “Bonfire Night” – celebrated on November 5.
 It is named after Guy Fawkes who wanted to blow up the Parliament and the King in 1605.

 Martin Luther King Day is celebrated in January to commemorate a black clergyman who fight for civil rights of his people, the blacks and he was assassinated.

 President’s Day is official birthday of all American presidents.
 The ceremonies take place in February.

 Independence Day commemorates the signing of „Declaration of Independence“.
-It’s celebrate in
+It’s celebrate in July.

 Labour Day it’s celebrated in September.